idelbiw/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- ---- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- ---- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- ---- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --

 -- Problem #4:
+when creating a message, the cancel button doesn't do anything

+-- -- Solution #4:
+just call dismiss(true) in the IBAction of the cancel button, because there wasn't any code written in there